Skip to content

 # Execute a command inside a running container

-# Live resource usage stats (CPU, memory, network I/O)
+# Show resource usage (CPU, memory, network I/O)

 # Remove a stopped container